Pneumococcal Pneumonia Vaccine Research Study

 Exclusion Criteria:

-• Ever received the pneumococcal pneumonia vaccine
+• Ever received the pneumococcal polysaccharide vaccine.

 • Pregnant or breastfeeding

-There are 2 in-person visits and 2 telephone calls over a period of 6 months.
+There are 2 in-person visits and 2 telephone calls over a period of 7 months.
 The participant/legal guardian will be asked to keep a study diary.

-Participant compensation is $100.00 for each in-person visit, $35.00 for each telephone visit, and $20.00 weekly for completion of study diary, for a total of up to $790.00.
+Participant will receive compensation for each in-person visit, telephone visit, and weekly study diary completion.

 There is no cost for you to participate in our research study.